 | Pass mark | 60/100 | 60/100 |

 The most practical question: If you pass the Permanent Residency Track and later want to naturalize, do you need to take the Naturalization Track too?
 Yes.
 The two tracks serve different legal purposes.
 The Permanent Residency Track pass satisfies only the F-5 requirement.
-For naturalization, you need the Naturalization Track, plus you would need to complete Stage 5 Advanced first (unless the 1-year post-application exception applies).
+For naturalization, you need the Naturalization Track, plus you would need to complete Stage 5 Advanced first (unless you fall under the post-application rule, which requires you to take the test within 1 year of your naturalization application).

 Going the other direction: if you pass the Naturalization Track, you do not need to separately take the Permanent Residency Track.
 The Naturalization Track covers broader material and its pass meets a higher standard than the Permanent Residency Track.